YihongDong/FAN/README.md

 # FAN: Fourier Analysis Networks
 [**Paper**](https://arxiv.org/abs/2410.02675)

-In our latest version, we have updated the scaling law of using FAN in the standard Transformer and will provide a further comprehensive introduction soon.
+In our latest version, we have updated the scaling law of using FAN in LLMs and will provide a further comprehensive introduction soon.

 <img src="./img/FANLayer.jpg" width="705" alt="FAN Layer">